EU And Foreign Investment Continues to Flow into Turkey

-From January to June 2017, the Netherlands registered the biggest jump of all 28 EU states in investments in Turkey, spiking at 821 million USD, a 104 percent increase from 403 million USD on the same period in 2016.
+From January to June 2017, the Netherlands registered the biggest jump of all 28 EU states' investments in Turkey, spiking at 821 million USD, a 104 percent increase from 403 million USD in the same period in 2016.

-In sharp contrast, Germany-based investment dropped six percent from 181 million Euro to 170 million USD.
-By comparison, in the first quarter of 2017, Spain led the way with investing in 961 million USD, followed by Belgium (209 million USD), Austria (114 million USD) and Italy (22 million USD).
+In sharp contrast, Germany-based investment dropped six percent from 181 million euros to 170 million USD.
+By comparison, in the first quarter of 2017, Spain led the way with investing in 961 million USD, followed by Belgium (209 million USD), Austria (114 million USD), and Italy (22 million USD).

 Asian Investments Rise in Turkey

 One of the biggest risers in funneling foreign investment into Turkey in the first six months of this year has come from the Asian continent.
 Investment inflows amounted to just over 1.140 billion USD, a 138 percent improvement on the 481 million USD in 2016.